Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Forceful Tongue](https://www.nexusmods.com/skyrimspecialedition/mods/36276) `2.0.0` - Forceful tongue rebalances shouts in a manner similar to the above mods by Simon Magus.
 It allows your shouts to scale with your level as well as rebalancing several shouts to be more effective.

+- :new: [Legion - A Bruma Encounter Zone Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/60848) `2.2.0` - Legion is an encounter zone overhaul for Beyond Skyrim: Bruma.
+It is designed in a way which allows players to make judgements based on enemy types.
+Increases the difficulty of dungeons by re-leveling the enemies.

 - [Open World Loot](https://www.nexusmods.com/skyrimspecialedition/mods/49681) `2.0.0` - Open world loot is a rebalance of Skyrim's loot system.
 It attempts to maintain the same open world feel of Skyrim while adjusting the levels certain items appear and makes it so daedric and other special weapons must be acquired from special quests only.
 No longer will Iron equipment be completely irrelevant in a matter of a few hours.

 - [Radiant Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/45427) `2.0.1` - Modifies select radiant quests so that they don't send you to locations with dangerous enemies until your level is high enough.